-The Design Verification Statement is to be prepared by the qualified designer or building designer accredited by the Building Designers Association of Australia who directed the design of the development.
+The statement is to be prepared by the building designer or architect who designed the development.

-The Statement must:
+The statement must:

-- explain how the design quality principles are achieved; - illustrate how the development is suited to its context; and - demonstrate how the Objectives have been achieved using the Design Criteria as a measure.
+- Explain how the Design Principles are achieved: - Illustrate how the development is suited to the context; and - Provide evidence as to where and how the Design Criteria have been achieved.